ethauvin/akismet-kotlin/README.md

 ./bld compile
 ```

 The project has an [IntelliJ IDEA](https://www.jetbrains.com/idea/) project structure.
-You can just open it after all
-the dependencies were downloaded and peruse the code.
+You can just open it after all the dependencies were downloaded and peruse the code.

+### More…

+If all else fails, there's always more [Documentation](https://ethauvin.github.io/akismet-kotlin/).